We ask you, humbly, to help us.

 Most medical specialists and many other scientists believe that neither a spermatozoon nor an ovum are actually alive!
 That is difficult for many people to accept because they have seen movies of rapidly swimming spermatozoa apparently desperate to find an ova to fertilize.
 However, one factor that most scientists require for the existence of life is that it must be able to directly reproduce.
 Now, a single spermatozoon cannot produce two spermatozoa; an ovum cannot divide and produce two ova.
 Thus, most scientists do not formally regard them as a form of life.
-Most don't consider viruses alive either, because they cannot reproduce without the aid of a host cell.

 However, a young zygote -- commonly called a fertilized ovum -- sometimes divides into two separate zygotes, which can result in identical twins being born about nine months later.
 Thus, a zygote fills all the requirements to be formally declared a form of life.
 Also, since a zygote contains human DNA, it is considered a form of human life.
 However, there is disagreement about whether a zygote is not only a form of human life but is also a human person.
 This is the core disagreement that is the basis of conflicts between pro-lifers and pro-choicers about womens' abortion access.

 Common beliefs by pro-lifers:

 Most pro-lifers believe that both human life and human personhood begin simultaneously at conception.
 That is, a

 newly formed zygote (popularly called a "just-fertilized ovum"), as shown in the image above, is a human life.
 But they feel that it is also more: It is a full human person who

 protected as such.
 They believe that she or he has rights including the right to not be deprived of its